 Do you have something you think would be a good fit for our collection?
 Please call (780-433-1010) or email the Curator at firstname.lastname@example.org to see if we are able to take it in.
 Thank you!

 The Telephone Historical Centre has an extensive collection of antique telephones and telecommunications technology.
 Through hands-on exhibits, visitors can interact with some of the artefacts and experience history first hand.
-The museum also recently introduced QR codes (two-dimensional bar codes) at some of the exhibits allowing visitors to learn more information about the artefacts using their smart phones.

 If you have something you think would be a great addition to our collection, please call or email the museum or bring it by during our hours of operation.
 For large items or large collections, please call or email first, as we have limited storage space and may not be able to take the item(s).
 However, we may be able to connect you with other organizations who may be more than happy to give your item(s) a home.